arfbllh/sort_list_tutorial_flutter/README.md

 ### **Step 3: Creating a List View Widget**

 Now we will add a function which will return a listView widget named listviewBuilder().
+In the listView widget there is variable called currentItem and itemCounter.
+We assign our list length to itemCounter and our list to curretnt item We take every item from the list and view it as listTile.
+We add a circle avater to view the value and text field to view the name of the item.

 ![](assets/8.jpeg)